2016 ITA Southeast Regional champion

 ACC Doubles Team of the Week w/ Alex Knaff- Feb.
 13, 2017

-Is a perfect 11-0 at the No. 1, 2 and 3 positions and 10-1 in doubles …went a perfect 3-0 in singles and 2-0 in doubles in Hawai’i against the University of Hawai’i (Jan.
+Is 16-6 at the No. 1, 2 and 3 positions…went a perfect 3-0 in singles and 2-0 in doubles in Hawai’i against the University of Hawai’i (Jan.
 5-6) and Texas Tech (Jan.
 8)…helped lead the Seminoles to a Florida State Spring Invitational championship with a 3-0 record on the weekend at the number one, two and three position, also went 2-0 in doubles with partner Aziz Dougaz…earned a match-clinching victory against Quentin Coulaud on court two with a 6-4, 6-2 win…Clinched the doubles point against Florida Gulf Coast (Jan.
 20) and gave the Seminoles a 3-0 lead with a 6-2, 6-2 win on court one…went 2-0 during the ITA Kickoff weekend (Jan.
 27-28) with a 6-2, 6-4 win over #64 Bjoern Petersen…defeated the No. 8 player in the country Johannes Ingildsen on court one to tie the match at 3-3 against No. 8 Florida during the College MatchDay event hosted at the USTA National Center in Lake Nona, Fla. live on the tennis channel (Feb.
 3)…defeated Florida’s No. 10 ranked doubles pair with partner Alex Knaff, 6-4…went 2-0 in doubles with partner Alex Knaff, including a 6-0 shutout of The Citadel during the doubleheader including Florida A&M and The Citadel (Feb.
-10)…
+10)…earned the last point in a 6-1 win over Drake (Mar.
+16) with a three-set win on court two…was the first finish against Georgia Tech (Mar.
+16) and tied the match up at one with a 6-1, 6-3 win on court two…defeated the No. 63 doubles pair of Michael Ogden/Alexis Galarneau of NC State 6-4 (Mar.
+23)…earned his fifth singles win over a nationally ranked player with a 2-6, 7-6 (7-3), 6-2 come from behind victory against No. 29 Borna Gojo in a win over No. 1 Wake Forest (Mar.
+25)…defeated Virginia Tech’s No. 2 player 6-3, 6-2 (Apr.
+6)…defeated Boston College’s No. 1 player 6-4, 6-4 (Apr.
+13)…

 Earned a 7-4 singles record and a 2-1 doubles record in the fall…gathered two singles victories over ranked opponents including a 6-3, 2-6, 6-2 win over Johannes Schretter of Baylor and a 1-6, 6-3, 7-5 win over Wayne Mongomery of Georgia…went 2-2 in the ITA All-American main draw, with his two wins coming against ranked opponents…went 3-1 at the ITA Southeast Regional, making it to the quarterfinals…defeated Alex Phillips of Georgia 6-4, 6-0 in the first round, Michael Kay of Georgia tech 6-4, 7-5 in the second round and Oliver Crawford of Florida 1-6, 7-5, 7-5 in the third round…went 2-1 with partner Alex Knaff in the Southeast regional…qualified for the ITA Fall Championships in Indian Wells, Calif. and went 2-1…defeated Eduardo Mena of Tennessee Tech in the first round and Jackie Tange of Columbia in the second round.